yousefelassal/quote-cron/README.md

 > When one door of happiness closes, another opens; but often we look so long at the closed door that we do not see the one which has been opened for us.

 > Before you can inspire with emotion, you must be swamped with it yourself.
 Before you can move their tears, your own must flow.
 To convince them, you must yourself believe.

+> Let there be no purpose in friendship save the deepening of the spirit.